FREE | Every Friday: May 9 - September 19 | 5 PM - 6 PM

 Lu Chekowsky

-Lu Chekowsky (she/they) is an Emmy-winning writer and creative director who built a successful career in media through gut, intuition and addiction to approval.
+Lu Chekowsky is an Emmy-winning writer and creative director who built a successful career in media through gut, intuition and addiction to approval.
 Her forthcoming book, DON’T BUY WHAT I’M SELLING (Little, Brown 2026) is part memoir about Lu's lifelong relationship to advertising and part manifesto about how others can break free from the grasp of advertising's relentless, targeted influence.
 Lu’s poems and essays have appeared in The Rumpus, Pigeon Pages, The Maine Review, and others.
 Her work has been supported by MASS MoCA, Vermont Studio Center and Monson Arts.
 She is currently a New York State Council on the Arts/New York Foundation for the Arts Fellow in Nonfiction Literature. www.lchekowsky.com

 Gregory Amos